 Station: [2] City Center and Location

-Today, the towns along the ancient route are connected by the Roman road Neckar-Alb-Aare.
-Here, numerous traces of Roman settlement history can be discovered.
+Today, the towns along the ancient route are connected by the Neckar-Alb-Aare Roman Road.
+Here, numerous testimonies to the history of Roman settlement can be discovered.

 Foto 1-6: © Sumelocenna - Römisches Stadtmuseum Rottenburg am Neckar, Steffen Schlüter